zhued/zhued.github.io/_posts/2014-12-27-First_Post.markdown

 While fiddling around with building my website, the thought of starting a blog came to my mind.

 <br />
 I'm terrible at writing.
 Why did I even think about doing so?
-Why did I even start with this post?
+Why did I even start writing this post?
 I need to start writing better; maybe that’s why.
 I heard that being able to convey one’s thoughts through words is one of the best traits a person can have.

 <br />
 I’ll even make this blog into some sort diary; jotting down my experiences as I journey through this thing called life.
 Sounds like a plan.